infernalexp/Food-Effects/README.md

 - Cookies & Berries are now eaten at the same speed as dried kelp.

-- Eating Dried kelp now clears the poison, nausea and blindness effects.
+- Eating Dried Kelp now clears the poison, nausea and blindness effects.

 ### Food Effects